dokryconn/Dokters-Prescription/README.md

     - *This will create an .EXE version of the script that will be able to run on computers that do not have the Autohotkey software installed.*
 6. Move your new custom .EXE or .AHK script file into the same folder as the original `Dokter's Prescription.EXE` script file location.

-- Customizing the **Launch/Toggle Programss** shortcuts within `Dok's Rx (Raw).AHK`:
+- Customizing the **Launch/Toggle Programs** shortcuts within `Dok's Rx (Raw).AHK`:

 **NOTE:** By default, the **Launch/Toggle Programs** shortcuts in **`Dok's Rx (Raw),AHK`** are deactivated to keep this portion of the script in a clean, "template code" format.
 There are detailed instruction comments within the **`Dok's Rx (Raw).AHK`** file to guide you through customizing the script for your personal needs.

-  - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each hotkey shortcut.
-Once these blocks of code are activated, they allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.
+  - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each **Launch/Toggle Programs** hotkey shortcut.

-  - In addition to removing the comment brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
+  - In addition to removing the comment block brackets, you will need to replace portions of the "template code" with the **program name** and **file path** for each desired program.
 There are detailed instructions on how to customizing these features located in the actual script file via comments labled under: "PLEASE READ - ADJUST FOR YOUR OWN PROGRAMS:""

+Once these blocks of code are activated and edited to your personal preference, they will allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

+- Customizing the **Hotstrings** shortcuts within `Dok's Rx (Raw).AHK`:

+**NOTE:** By default, the **Hotstrings** in **`Dok's Rx (Raw),AHK`** are deactivated to keep this portion of the script in a clean, "template code" format.

+  - These deactivated blocks of code can be activated by removing the `/*`and `*/` brackets for each **Hotstring** shortcut.

+Once these blocks of code are activated and edited to your personal preference, you can trigger specific strings of text with the abbrevated "hotstring" that you have configured.

 *Make sure that your customized version of **`Dok's Rx (Raw).AHK`** script is moved into the same folder location of the original `Dokter's Prescription.EXE` script to ensure that it will be able to reference the associated files in the `Dok's Rx Cabinet` folder appropriately.*